YAML: Comparison with JSON

 JSON syntax is a basis of YAML version 1.2, which was promulgated with the express purpose of bringing YAML "into compliance with JSON as an official subset".
 Though prior versions of YAML were not strictly compatible, the discrepancies were rarely noticeable, and most JSON documents can be parsed by some YAML parsers such as Syck.
 This is because JSON's semantic structure is equivalent to the optional "inline-style" of writing YAML.
 While extended hierarchies can be written in inline-style like JSON, this is not a recommended YAML style except when it aids clarity.

-YAML has many additional features lacking in JSON, including comments, extensible data types, relational anchors, strings without quotation marks, and mapping types preserving key order.
+YAML has many additional features not present in JSON, including comments, extensible data types, relational anchors, strings without quotation marks, and mapping types preserving key order.

 Due to the conciseness, JSON serialization and deserialization is much faster than YAML.

 Comparison with TOML

-TOML was designed to be an advancement to the .ini file format.
-YAML's minimal use of indicator characters is compared favorably to TOML's strict requirement of quotation marks and square brackets.
-YAML's use of significant indentation and nesting allows for less verbose structures, a feature which TOML does not have on a comparable syntactical level, instead relying on dot notation in their key and table names to convey the same semantic structure.
+TOML was designed to be an advancement of the .ini file format.
+YAML makes minimal use of indicator characters compared to TOML's strict requirement of quotation marks and square brackets.
+YAML's use of significant indentation has been contrasted with the dot notation of TOML's key and table names to convey the same semantic structure.
+Opinions differ on which convention leads to more-readable configuration files.